Vincit/objection.js/doc/includes/API.md

 Argument|Type|Description
 --------|----|-------|------------
 algo|EagerAlgorithm|The eager loading algorithm to use.
-Either `Model.JoinEagerAlgorithm` or `Model.WhereInEagerAlgorithm`.
+One of `Model.JoinEagerAlgorithm`, `Model.WhereInEagerAlgorithm` and `Model.NaiveEagerAlgorithm`.

 ##### Return value